← Back to docs

 Setup

-1. Configure your domain's MX records to point to Postscale
+1. Configure your domain's MX records to point to Postscale.

 Webhook Payload